AlaaEldin94/AlaaEldin94/README.md

 - 👋 Hi, I’m AlaaEldin
-- 👀 I’m interested in Data Science and MachineLearning
+- 👀 I’m interested in Data Analyst and Data Engineering
 - 🌱 I’m currently learned python , SQL and tableau
 - 💞️ I’m looking to collaborate on Analysing Data
 - 📫 How to reach me E-mail: malaa23194@gmail.com